Sam

 But the NFL is just following every other institution in America in which tradition is considered boring and where the mis-guided powers that be see a need to change the product or watch it die (what they perceive will happen).
 Sports is now just like every other consumer product in the US.
 It has a life cycle.

 Still you wish they would leave some things alone.
-Like football.
+Like sudden death overtime.